Understanding Your E-Commerce Cash Flow Statement

 The operating activities of an e-commerce business are its primary source for generating revenues and incurring expenditures.
 For instance, the operating activities of e-commerce businesses like Amazon include selling goods to consumers, AWS services to developers, and selling online content.

 Now, there are two ways to report the Cash flows from operating activities for an e-commerce business and any other business.
 These include the direct method or indirect method.

 I. Cash Flow From Operations

-The e-commerce business using the direct method of cash flow to represent cash flow from operations must showcase all the major categories of cash receipts and cash payments of its business.
+The e-commerce business using the direct cash flow method to represent cash flow from operations must showcase all the major categories of cash receipts and cash payments of its business.

 Note that the operating incomes and expenses in the income statement are recorded on the accrual basis of accounting.
-Thus, certain adjustments need to be made to convert them into cash basis.
+Thus, certain adj statements must be made to convert them into cash.
 Here are a few of the adjustments:

 - Cash receipts from customers = Revenue from operations + trade receivables in the beginning – trade receivables in the end